Ptosis - infants and children

 Ptosis in infants and children is often due to a problem with the muscle that raises the eyelid.
 A nerve problem in the eyelid can also cause it to droop.

-Ptosis may also occur due to certain conditions.
+Ptosis may also occur due to other conditions.
 Some of these include:

 - Trauma at birth (such as from the use of forceps)